Migrating in UT-VMG

 - Department/researcher running old physical server (one-off) and local IT wants to merge them into their UT-VMG group for easier management/maintenance

-The two documents in the table below will give you a head-start in the migration process.
-The first is a basic layout of the process surrounding the migration (as well as some details on migration options).
-The second is a spreadsheet we'll use to make sure that we have the resources available for the move, as well as making sure the VMs get the necessary resources while being moved into the environment.
+The two documents in the table below will give you a head start in the migration process.
+The first article is a basic layout of the process surrounding the migration (as well as some details on migration options).
+The second is a spreadsheet of the resources required for a VM migration.

-Once you've read through them, or if you'd like more information, please let us know via email (a ticket will be created) so that we can keep the process moving along.
+Once you've read through these documents, or if you need more information, let us know via email (a ticket will be created) so that we can keep the process moving along.

 |UT-VMG Migration Information.docx||Document containing relevant background information for UT-VMG Migration process|

 |UT-VMG Migration Specs Spreadsheet.xlsx||Spreadsheet to be filled out with information on machine(s) being moved into the UT-VMG environment|